yohannisberg/angular-assessment/README.md

   2. For the shop.html view you're going to need to make an api call to http://practiceapi.devmounta.in/products to get all the products.
 Use your shopService to make this request.

   3. Ensure that the data that comes back from the request is saved in an array on $scope in your shopCtrl.
-You will be looping over this data and inputting it into your product directive.

   4. Now that we have our data, loop over you data in shop.html   There is some sample html in `product-tmpl.html` for what each product should look like.